 Another marketed type of dachshund is the toy or teacup dachshund.
 Toy size is not recognized by any of the major clubs.
 Some breeders of these “designer dogs” will sell a runt of a litter as a “teacup” at an exaggerated price.
 The fashion of very small dogs does create a market for these less than reputable breeders.
 A “teacup” dachshund that is the runt of a litter may have more health issues than its bigger littermates.
-Some sites even list micro dachshunds with ads claiming a full grown size of a half pound.
+Some sites even list micro dachshunds with ads claiming a full-grown size of a half-pound.

 The popularity of the dachshund has waxed and waned over time and with various historical events.
 A celebrity posing with a dachshund or a film featuring one can send the breed into a faddish rise in popularity.
 In the United States, dachshunds were in the top ten of dog breeds as late as 2013.
 They have since been slipping in popularity.
 In 2016, they were the 13th most popular breed.

 The Kennel Club tallies the number of dachshunds registered by type and coat.
 In 2016, the miniature smooth haired dachshund was by far the most registered one.
 For example in the first quarter of 2016, only 67 smooth standard dachshunds were registered compared to 936 of the miniature.
 The trend in the UK, then, seems to be for the smaller dog.
-Similarly, the number of smooth haired exceeded longhaired, and wirehaired were well represented in the group.
+Similarly, the number of smooth-haired exceeded longhaired, and wirehaired was well represented in the group.
 In 2015-2016, the miniature smooth dachshund was the sixteenth most popular breed in the United Kingdom.